-The new Certina DS Powermatic 80 (ref.
-C026.407.16.087.01) watch is destined to compete with the recently presented Tissot Luxury Automatic range of dressy timekeepers.
-Powered by the same new Caliber ETA CO7.111 (also dubbed as Powermatic 80) self-winding movement, the new watch features similar dial layout and boasts the same impressive power reserve of whole 80 hours.
+Certina has designed this dressy 2013 DS Powermatic 80 (ref.
+C026.407.16.087.01) to compete with the recently presented Tissot Luxury Automatic collection.
+Sporting the same self-winding Caliber ETA CO7.111 (also dubbed as Powermatic 80), this one features a similar dial layout and boasts the same impressive power reserve of the whole 80 hours.

-Being a next-gen version of the (almost) legendary ETA 2824 ebauche, the new movement features a number of changes that include longer mainspring, and a low-friction escapement wheel.
+Being a next-gen version of the (almost) legendary ETA 2824 ebauche, the new movement features several changes that include a longer mainspring, and a low-friction escapement wheel.
 The mechanism is also 25 percent slower beating at just 21,600 vibrations per hour that alone allowed to increase the power reserve by at least ten hours.
-Although some may consider it a trade-off (some persons, for example, don’t like the second hand moves in a less fluid fashion than it is the case with timekeepers that have their mechanisms working at standard 28,800 vph,) I don’t really see any problem here since there are numerous high-end calibers beating at exactly the same frequency.
+Although some may consider it a trade-off (some persons, for example, don’t like how the seconds-hand moves less fluidly than it is the case with timekeepers that have their mechanisms working at standard 28,800 vph,) I don’t see any problem here since there are lots of high-end calibers beating at the same frequency.

-As far as I know, the Powermatic 80 is even available in an officially COSC-certified chronometer version, but this particular variation of the mechanism seems to be of a more plebeian pedigree, if you don’t mind the expression.
+As far as I know, there is a version of the DS Powermatic 80 that is available in an officially COSC-certified chronometer version, although this particular variation of the mechanism is of a more plebeian pedigree if you don’t mind the expression.
+Also, if technical specs are not what interests you while choosing your next timekeeper, I must admit that the mechanism compensates for the lack of a COSC certificate with great looks (see below.)

-Well, plebeian or not, the watch looks quite elegant mainly thanks to its black cambered dial and vintage-styled hour and minute hands that are accompanied with stick-shaped hour markers and three Arabic numerals.
-Treated with rose gold PVD coating, the elements also feature thin strips of Superluminova that makes it readable at night.
-The mechanism, by the way, too, looks great with a new oscillating weight that now comes in PVD-treated full-black version with the usual Certina Turtle printed in bright white.
-Bridges are also redecorated, but not in as flashy a way.
+Plebeian or not, it is elegant mainly thanks to its black cambered dial and vintage-styled hour and minute hands that play nicely with the stick-shaped hour-markers and the three Arabic numerals.
+Treated with rose gold PVD coating, the elements also feature thin strips of Superluminova that make it readable at night.
+The mechanism, by the way, too, looks great with a new oscillating weight that now comes in a PVD-treated full-black version with the usual Certina Turtle printed in bright white.
+Bridges are also redecorated but in a more modest fashion.

-Only 40 millimeters in diameter, the polished stainless steel body of the Certina DS Powermatic 80 Limited Edition is, too, of just the right size for a watch, which is supposed to be worn with formal attire.
+With its carefully chosen proportions of 40 x 11 millimeters, the polished stainless steel body is, too, of just the right size for a piece of accessory, which is supposed to be worn with formal attire, although I can easily imagine one to rock this limited edition with more casual dress.

 Price: $870 (MSRP)